 After introducing this two-step test, the product team was able to validate the product idea and initially only had to invest in those two pages.

-In addition, if enough users are ready to commit to your product, fake door tests can also determine what price they are willing to pay.
+If enough users are ready to commit, fake door tests can also determine what price they are willing to pay, and whether there’s real market demand at that price point.

 Buffer did exactly that.